minghuig/bear-facial-id-app/docs/SERVERLESS_MIGRATION_PLAN.md

 For this prototype migration, rollback may also discard test data.
 Stop/fence new workflows and writes, restore a known-good deployment (on the retained EC2 host or a replacement), initialize an empty compatible database if necessary, reseed organizations/invitations, and restore CloudFront routing.
 Have users sign in again.
 Test this procedure with disposable fixtures in staging; no reverse-data migration is required.

 Tell users when a reset occurs.
 If real field data starts being stored before execution or during the trial, revisit the reset assumption before cutover/rollback.
-The present acceptance of prototype data loss should not silently become a permanent production retention policy.
+The present acceptance of prototype data loss should not silently become a permanent retention policy.
+Before the full post-cutover labeling pass, choose a modest way to preserve original photos and photo-to-bear decisions through future changes.
 Aurora backup/restore validation in Phase 3 is preparation for future use, not an obligation to preserve the current prototype.

 ## Handoff to the future implementation task